marionwalton/media-and-society/9_gender.md

 {: .definition}
 The term “queer” is a reclaimed homophobic insult, which now encompasses a wide range of identities.
 Queer identities refuse heterosexuality as the standard for all sexualities.

 Queer is also used as a verb.
-Rather than “queer” describing something people are, from this perspective “queer” is something that people do (especially by parodying gender and calling into question gendered identities).
-(For more see Baker)
+Rather than “queer” describing something people are, from this perspective “queer” is something that people do (especially by parodying gender and calling into question gendered identities) ([
+Barker, 2016](references.html#barker_2016)).

 ## Queer theory
 {: .definition}
-Queer theory is used to break down oversimplifying **binaries**, and is used to question **heteronormative** identities, categories, and assumptions by showing how  gender norms are performative signifying practices.
+Queer theory is used to challenge essentialism, break down oversimplifying **binaries**, and to question **heteronormative** identities, categories, and assumptions through the argument that gender norms are performative signifying practices.

 By showing how sexuality may be shaped by race and gender in many ways, queer theory exposes how sexual and gender identities are socially constructed.
 (For more see Baker).

 ## Gender performativity
 {: .definition}
-The idea of gender performativity rests on the concept that we learn to “do” gender every day by imitating examples around us: “Gender is a kind of imitation for which there is no original” ([Butler, 1988, 722]()).
+The idea of gender performativity rests on the concept that we learn to “do” gender every day by imitating examples around us, and that gendered discourse is performative in that it works to create and define gender categories.

+	“Gender is a kind of imitation for which there is no original” (Butler, 1999, 722).

 In this way we can think of our bodies as a signifying practice or medium as well as an embodied biological existence.
 The way we “do” gender can change, but other people will still be reading our identities within the current system.